Coffee-to-Water Ratio + Charts for Every Method

 What Is the Coffee-to-Water Ratio?

-Every brewing method has its ratio, which can be altered to match your preference of taste and strength.
-The lower the ratio, the weaker the coffee brews.
+The “Golden Ratio” provides a general guideline of 1-2 tablespoons of coffee (approximately 10 grams) for every 6 ounces of water.
+Alternatively, this can be measured as 1:15—a common coffee water ratio used for most methods.
 However, it doesn’t apply to espresso, where a 1:2 ratio is applied.
 Espresso cups are traditionally much smaller than regular ones, so there is less water than usual.

 Why Does Coffee-to-Water Ratio Matter?